Back to Articles

 )

-for partial_user in client.chat.completions.create(
+for partial_user in client.chat.completions.create_partial(

-messages=[{"role": "user", "content": "..."}],
+messages=[{"role": "user", "content": "Extract user data from: ..."}],

 stream=True